• Log in

 For instance, if a customer recently purchased a camera, consider sending them a personalized email suggesting related accessories like a tripod or protective gear.
 By demonstrating an understanding of their potential needs, you deepen the customer relationship and enhance their lifetime value.

-6. Employ Behavioral Triggers
+6. Employ Behavioral Trigger Emails

 Sometimes when an email is sent is as much important as what’s inside.
 Leverage the power of personalized emails to stay with your customers long after interacting with your brand, i.e., buying a product or using a service.
 Even better if the interaction is a joyous moment for the customer.